- Things to Do

 Enjoy Restaurant Week With the Kids

 Although many of the restaurants that will offer discounts during this week typically cater towards a more adult audience, there will undoubtedly be a few with menu options for the kids.
+Our kid-friendly recommendations for 2018 are:

 This section will provide a few additional ideas for things to do after dark in NYC during the month of July.
 Don’t forget to check our other sections for things to do like going to the Lowdown Hudson Music Festival, seeing a concert, enjoying a meal during Restaurant Week or going to a Yankees/Mets game.